 “Me and Sebastian, we have good chemistry,” Celeste added.
 “I go to him for stuff, he comes to me for stuff.”

 Basketball is greatly responsible for the growth of their unique relationship, as well as how it has strengthened the entire family’s tight bond.
-Though it’s also amplified the common brother-sister dynamic.
+But it’s also amplified the common brother-sister dynamic.

-That’s when Celeste starts to float her state championship ring in front of his face.
+That’s when Celeste, who also leads her team in scoring, starts to float her state championship ring in front of his face.
 She takes most of the criticism from Fernando about her games the best she can, but when Sebastian does it, she likes to remind him that he’s still got a bit to go.

 “Sebastian’s got a big head,” Celeste said, playfully.
 “He thinks he’s the basketball master. … I’m just like, ‘Where you at?’”